panva/node-oidc-provider/docs/configuration.md

 ---

-**⚠️ If you're landing here you're likely looking for [v5.x documentation](https://github.com/panva/node-oidc-provider/blob/v5.x/docs/configuration.md).**
+**⚠️ If you're landing here you're likely looking for [v5.x documentation](https://github.com/panva/node-oidc-provider/blob/v5.x/docs/configuration.md).
+Note that version v5.x is no longer under any form of support, that means no questions will be answered in the issue tracker, no PRs will be accepted, expect no further ^5.0.0 releases.
+For help getting upgraded from v5.x through v6.x to the latest v7.x reach out to me to discuss commercial form of support**

 [support-sponsor]: https://github.com/sponsors/panva
 [sponsor-auth0]: https://auth0.com/overview?utm_source=GHsponsor&utm_medium=GHsponsor&utm_campaign=oidc-provider&utm_content=auth